Shifted dual equivalence and Schur P-positivity: Shifted dual equivalence graphs

 \section{Shifted dual equivalence graphs}

-Haiman \cite{Haiman1992} also defined \emph{elementary shifted dual equivalence involutions} on (unsigned) permutations that extends to standard shifted tableaux.
+Haiman \cite{Haiman1992} also defined \emph{elementary shifted dual equivalence involutions} on permutations as follows.
 If $a,b$ are two consecutive letters of the word $w$, $c$ is also consecutive with $a,b$ and appears between $a$ and $b$ in $w$, and $d$ is also consecutive with $a,b,c$ and appears left of $c$ in $w$, then interchanging $a$ and $b$ is an elementary shifted dual equivalence move.
+In this case, we again refer to $c$ as the \emph{witness}, and we refer to $d$ as the \emph{bystander} for the shifted dual equivalence interchanging $a$ and $b$.
 When $\{a,b,c,d\} = \{i-1,i,i+1,i+2\}$, we denote this involution by $\sd_i$, and we regard words with $c$ not between $a$ and $b$ or with $d$ right of $c$ as fixed points for $\sd_i$.
 This rule is illustrated in Figure~\ref{fig:elementary_sh}.

 Haiman \cite{Haiman1992} showed that the shifted dual equivalence involutions extend to standard shifted tableaux via their reading words and that dual equivalence classes correspond precisely to all standard shifted tableaux of a given shape.
 For examples, see Figures~\ref{fig:classes_sh} and \ref{fig:SG7}.